mightynerd/comfysoft/w/index.md

 it's format support to almost any existing format.

 ### MPV
-Free and open source fork of mplayer and MPlayer focused on CLI and high quality output.
+Free and open source fork of mplayer and MPlayer2 focused on CLI and high quality output.
 It is fully controllable using a keyboard but offers an optional and minimalistic OSC.
 Very customizable (including the OSC) through configuration files and LUA scripts.
 Supports playback from various streaming websites